tomerwei/UCLA-CS-239-Winter-2015/README.md

 # UCLA-CS-239-Winter-2015
 CS 239, Class Project Part A, UCLA, Winter 2015

-Part A Project (Due 2/9, 11:59PM): Automated Debugging of Program Stack Traces
+Part A Project: Automated Debugging of Program Stack Traces

 1. Use the ASM bytecode instrumentation toolkit to log call stacks over time and produce a calling context tree.